Get ready to be inspired by 15 women who are #fittothrive (and without the side of self-loathing that often comes from fitness inspiration).

 No title has ever been more appropriate than Coach is for Tulin, who is a motivational speaker through and through.
 She is a firm believer that all bodies can be fit bodies and an advocate for modifying to make workouts accessible for all.
 She creates modified workouts for her partner who suffers from Multiple Sclerosis.
 Her hashtag #fithasnosize resonates with her curvy and active community.

 If you’re looking for a way to begin your at-home yoga practice, look no further than this account created by a plus-size yoga teacher.
-Dana posts beautiful images of body positivity and has a separate account dedicated to her yoga practice and made extra accessible for all with a name-your-price fee.
+Dana’s account is dedicated to her yoga practice and made extra accessible for all with a name-your-price fee.
 Scroll through her feed to see how she loves and appreciates her body, on and off the yoga mat.

 #12.
 Ashley Manning of @ashleysadventure

 Ashley is documenting her journey hiking the Appalachian Trail and every excursion along the way.
-With a recent injury (get better, Ashley!) from a whitewater rafting trip, she’s on a mini hiatus as she recovers, but will be back up and hiking her way through the trail soon.
+After a mini hiatus to recover from a whitewater rafting trip injury, she dusted herself off and got back to hiking her way through the trail.
 Follow along to see her living out of a backpack, standing at the top of mountains, paddle boarding, and camping.
 It’s in-tents.

 #13.
 Brittany Richards of @crazycurvy_yoga